By Aly W. | First published September 19, 2018 | Last modified October 8, 2021

 Journal articles are often blocked by paywalls.
 Generally, only the abstract and snippets in Google Scholar search results are provided for free viewing.
 Most academics and students get their access to the full texts of journal articles via universities and other organizations, which pay for subscriptions to the journals.
 It’s also possible to pay to access the full text of a journal article, but they’re generally prohibitively (and abhorrently) expensive (e.g., US$30 to $40 for a single journal article).
 If you don’t have journal access, many public universities allow visitors to use their Wi-Fi networks and computers in their libraries and computer labs, and on-campus, there is automatic access to journals.
 And of course the libraries of many public universities have physical copies of most publications.

 For those who don’t have journal access, Sci-Hub (see the Wikipedia article for the website URL) is an alternative to getting the full-text PDFs of journal articles.
-It’s a piracy site based in Russia that has over 70 million journal articles.
+It’s a shadow library website based in Russia which as of writing has over 80 million journal articles.
 By inputting the URL, Digital Object Identifier (DOI) (e.g., “10.1080/13697130500148875”), or title of a given journal article, Sci-Hub will instantly fetch and display the full-text PDF of the article for you.
 In my experience, it has around 90% of journal articles that I try to access.
 For anyone without journal access, Sci-Hub is the place to go.
 In addition, oftentimes universities and other organizations will lack access to certain journals or journal articles even if they have journal subscriptions; in these cases, Sci-Hub is similarly very handy for getting those missing articles that fall through the cracks of broad journal subscriptions.
 Sci-Hub also is often faster for accessing the full texts of journal articles than going through the original journal publisher websites.
 Note that inputting PubMed URLs does not work in Sci-Hub.

-The only essential functions that journals really provide are scholarly peer review and prestige/credibility (as in impact factor).
-As such, with the facts considered—researchers not being paid for their work, the research is being funded by taxpayer money, the considerable and arguably undeserved profits of academic publishers, and the selective access to knowledge—many academics have criticized the current academic publishing establishment and have called for a better system.
-In particular, there is an emerging philosophy of open knowledge, espoused most notably by Wikipedia, which at its core is characterized by the notion that knowledge should be free and accessible to all and that open knowledge is beneficial to society.
+The only essential functions that journals really provide are scholarly peer review and prestige (as in impact factor).
+As such, with the facts considered—researchers not being paid for their work, the research being funded by taxpayer money, the considerable and arguably undeserved profits of academic publishers, and the selective access to knowledge—many academics have criticized the current academic publishing establishment and have called for a better system.
+In particular, there is an emerging philosophy of open knowledge, espoused perhaps most notably by Wikipedia, which at its core is characterized by the notion that knowledge should be free and accessible to all and that open knowledge is beneficial to society.
 The philosophy of open knowledge is also seen with the recent emergence of open-access journals such as PLOS One.
-It certainly does seem like if journal publications were open and accessible to all, scientific literacy and participation would be likely to go way up.
-Taken together, this is why Sci-Hub and its founder Alexandra are being praised, and why you should not feel guilty about using Sci-Hub (as well as why you should tell others about it).
+It’s logical to assume that if journal publications were open and accessible to all, general scientific literacy and participation would be likely to increase.
+Taken together, the preceding are why Sci-Hub and its founder Alexandra are being praised (and why you should not feel guilty about using Sci-Hub—as well as why you should tell others about it).